eclipse-langium/langium-website/content/docs/configuration-services.md

 ---
 title: "Configuration via Services"
 ---
-Langium makes possible the configuration of most aspects of your language and Language Server Protocol (LSP) via a set of `Services`.
-Those services are organized into `Modules` which are essentially mappings from a service name to its implementation.
+Langium supports the configuration of most aspects of your language and language server via a set of `Services`.
+Those services are organized into `Modules`, which are essentially mappings from a service name to its implementation.

 We can separate modules into two main categories:
-1. ***Shared modules*** which contain services which are common across all languages.
+1. ***Shared modules*** which contain services that are shared across all languages.
 2. ***Language specific modules*** which contain services specific to one language.

 ## Shared Modules
-The *shared modules* contain services shared across all languages.
-They include :
+The *shared modules* contain services shared across all languages:
-* The `ServiceRegistry` which is responsible for registering and getting the different services.
+* The `ServiceRegistry` is responsible for registering and accessing the different services.
-* The `Connection` service which holds information about the connection between the client and the server.
+* The `Connection` service holds information about the connection between client and server.
 * Services to handle `Langium Documents` and `Text Documents`.
 * Implementations of the `AstReflection` service (one implementation per language) to access the structure of the AST.